VITO-RS-Vegetation/lcfm-validation-extraction/README.md

 ```

 ## Use
-Navigate to the notebooks folder and run:
+Navigate to the scripts folder and run:
 ```
 python lcm10_stac.py
 ```